 The following rules have been established to help ensure a conducive environment for study and research.
 Library users who violate these rules may lose their privilege to use the University Libraries and may be subject to University-imposed discipline, and/or be subject to criminal prosecution or other legal action, as appropriate.

-With the exception of assistance animals, animals are not permitted in any University Libraries facility.
-Persons bringing in animals that are not easily identifiable as assistance animals may be asked the following questions by a library staff member:
+The University Libraries adheres to Wichita State University's policies regarding animals in campus buildings.
+With the exception of service animals, animals are not permitted in any University Libraries facility.
+Persons bringing in animals that are not easily identifiable as service animals may be asked the following questions by a library staff member: